-Safety has always been a key priority for SYTA and its members, as we endeavor to help students and youth gain greater understanding of the world through the experience of travel.
+Safety has always been a key priority for SYTA and its members, as we endeavor to help students and youth gain greater understanding of the world through the experiences of travel.
+The guide will continue to evolve and align with the current environment and CDC guidelines.
+As state and local guidelines change, you should also check their websites and policies as you confirm your itineraries.

-The information in this Travel Toolkit is current as of publication time.
-We realize COVID-19 protocols are constantly changing and we will continually monitor industry safety and update the toolkit as needed.
+The information in this travel toolkit is current as of publication time.
+We realize safety protocols are constantly changing and we will continually monitor industry safety and update the toolkit as needed.